-At each analog pool location and day to be down-scaled, we choose the pool of $N_a$ (=30 here) analog days to use for downscaling as those observed days that have the smallest root-mean-square (RMS) difference with the model field being downscaled (taking the domain mask into account).
+At each analog pool location and day to be downscaled, we choose the pool of N_a (=30 here) analog days to use for downscaling as those observed days that have the smallest root-mean-square (RMS) difference with the model field being downscaled (taking the domain mask into account).
 This matching is done on the coarse grid.
 We further require that the day of year of an analog day must be within 45 days of the day of year of the

-FIG. 1. (top left) Crosses indicate the analog day pool selection points; colors indicate the domain over which a point is used. (top right), (bottom left), (bottom right) Example weighting masks $[\Gamma \text{ in Eq. } (A1)]$ for precipitation in three of the points and seasons.
+FIG. 1. (top left) Crosses indicate the analog day pool selection points; colors indicate the domain over which a point is used. (top right), (bottom left), (bottom right) Example weighting masks [Γ in Eq.
+(A1)] for precipitation in three of the points and seasons.
 Pink areas show where the mask is 1; gray areas show where the mask is 0.
 Contours show the temporal correlation between the daily time series of values (for the indicated season only) at the analog pool selection point, indicated by a cross, and every other location (plotted for positive values only).

 model day being downscaled, as done in Hidalgo et al. (2008).
-Downscaling at each point on the fine-resolution grid then draws from the pool of $N_a$ analog days obtained at the closest analog pool point.
+Downscaling at each point on the fine-resolution grid then draws from the pool of N_a analog days obtained at the closest analog pool point.
 This approach allows us to retain the desirable constructed analog property that downscaled results at the fine grid cells are constructed exclusively from analog days that are the best match to large-scale conditions, yet reduces the sensitivity of the downscaled results to the chosen domain size.
 For more details on selecting the pools of analog days, see section b of the appendix.

-3) FINDING THE ONE BEST MATCHING ANALOG DAY AT THE LOCAL SCALE which it is being downscaled.
+3) FINDING THE ONE BEST MATCHING ANALOG DAY AT THE LOCAL SCALE

+Once the pools of 30 analog days are obtained at all the analog pool locations, then at each location on the fine grid we select from that pool the single best matching analog day in the immediate neighborhood of the point to which it is being downscaled.
 Because this matching must be implemented on the finescale grid, we first interpolate the model field to the fine grid using bicubic interpolation.
 We do not, however, locally match the interpolated model field to the observations at each location because the latter has significant information content at the finest spatial scales that the former lacks.
 Instead, we bicubic interpolate the coarsened observed data of the analog days back to the fine grid.
 This yields a representation of the analog days on the fine-resolution grid that have their finescale spatial information reduced in the same way as the model, so the two can be sensibly compared.